DevOpsDrum/PSScriptAnalyzerViaPester/README.md

 ---

+## Getting Started
+This repo implements dev containers

+---

 ## Overview
 The workflow is:
-* Working from the root of this repo, run script: `./Invoke-Pester.ps1`
+* Working from the root of this repo, run script: `./Invoke-PSScriptAnalyzerViaPester.ps1`
    * This script will set Pester configuration options and have Pester run on the test file for PSScriptAnalyzer: `PSScriptAnalyzer.tests.ps1`
 * The `PSScriptAnalyzer.tests.ps1` file will
    * Get the rules defined in the settings file: `./PSScriptAnalyzerSettings.psd1`